-The festival was banned in the 5th century AD and at the same time, the Pope declared February 14th to be St. Valentine’s Day.
+Although the festival was banned in the Fifth century A.D, at the same time, the Pope declared February 14 to be St. Valentine’s Day.

-“For this was Saint Valentine’s Day, when every bird cometh there to choose his mate.”
+It was also the English who claimed the first recorded association of Valentine’s Day with romantic love, as it appears in "Parlement of Foules" (1382) by Geoffrey Chaucer who wrote, “For this was Saint Valentine’s Day when every bird cometh there to choose his mate.”
 But as he was probably referring to May, it’s the French who take the honor for the first official recognition.

 In Paris, a High Court of Love was established on Valentine’s Day in 1400.
 The court dealt with love contracts and betrayals with judges selected in a very different way: they came courtesy of the wishes of women on the basis of a poetry reading.
 The earliest surviving valentine is a 15th-century poem written by Charles, Duke of Orleans, to his wife as he languished in the Tower of London.
 He was captured after the Battle of Agincourt in 1415 and wrote to her saying: “I am already sick of love, My very gentle Valentine.”

 William Shakespeare also references Valentine's Day in Ophelia's lament in Hamlet: "Tomorrow is Saint Valentine's Day/All in the morning betime/And I a maid at your window/To be your Valentine."